sciZer0/7/v/README.md

 We should form a Creator Thanksgiving Culture to give thanks in tokens (donations) to creators of digitizable things.
 Also, through buying NFTs of the creators. *More on this below.*

-From the new vision, in particular, each code or idea that becomes known must be free.
+From this new vision, in particular, each code or idea that becomes known must be free.

 Everyone must always feel free to use other people’s ideas and code in order to make the lives of lots of lots of people better.